5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 tgt
 ~~~

 The DWS is the crash workspace.
 Load it.
-The Latent Expression has been disabled, to ensure `MyApp` does not attempt to start up again.
+The Latent Expression has been disabled to ensure `MyApp` does not attempt to start up again.

 ~~~
       ⎕LX
 ⎕TRAP←0 'S' ⍝#.MyApp.StartFromCmdLine
 ~~~

-The State Indicator shows the workspace captured at the moment the HandleError object saved the workspace.
+The state indicator shows the workspace captured at the moment the HandleError object saved the workspace.
 Your real problem -- the full stop in `MyApp.TxtToCsv` -- is some levels down in the stack.

 ~~~
       )SI